 I love writing blog posts but it doesn’t happen often that I’m actually counting down the minutes til Sonny goes for a nap so that I can get in front of my far too grubby laptop screen and get typing.
 You see, this is a blog post that I’ve been formulating in my mind for months but it was only when I happened to switch on BBC radio 4 this morning looking for Thought For the day

+, that everything fell into place.
 As with most things in life, there are good sides and there are not so good sides and I battle with both of these when it comes to social media.
 For me, my blog

 .
 Whether it’s feelings I’m experiencing, information I’m sharing, products